Wondering how to get more out of your email marketing and drip campaigns? Here’s 10 drip campaign examples to dig deeper and get more by doing less!

 In today’s marketing landscape, the audience has the power.
 Your visitors can ignore your opt-in boxes and unsubscribe to your list if the emails become spammy or annoying to them.
 These instances spell disaster for your online business; you want to build on generating more prospective customers, not losing them.

-Therefore, striking the perfect balance of building an email list (here’s 61 actionable list’building hacks that everyone is going crazy for, by the way) and keeping your subscribers engaged allows you to appease your target audience, which is crucial in a sustainable email marketing strategy.
+Therefore, striking the perfect balance of list building and keeping your subscribers engaged allows you to appease your target audience, which is crucial in a sustainable email marketing strategy.

 Quick overview on drip campaign examples

 - What are drip emails?

 - Drip campaigns by industry

 - 10 drip campaign examples to steal today

 - 1st drip campaign example: 30-day blogging challenge